khangndse184145-ship-it/worklog/content/5-Workshop/5.9-Cleanup/_index.md

 Finally, review **IAM** to ensure there are no unused roles or policies left behind:

 1. In the **IAM** console, go to **Roles**:
-   - Look for roles created only for this workshop (for example: custom Lambda execution roles, MediaConvert service roles, or roles with names that clearly reference English Journey or the workshop).
+   - Look for roles created only for this workshop (for example: custom Lambda execution roles, or roles with names that clearly reference English Journey or the workshop).
    - Before deleting a role, confirm that no Lambda function, service or user still depends on it.

 2. In **Policies**: